The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 ![](https://cdn.discordapp.com/attachments/458951851610734595/890372460451627038/unknown.png)\
 *(Image was linked to me by Rah--original source is unknown to me.
 Although it mentions divination, the concept is the same)*

-With some testing, I believe it is impossible to hit all 8 players with Technical Finish if you are the one being forced to move for the half-arena cleave (without significant effort being made by your other players).
-The length of each tile appears to be 8 yalms, meaning that despite what the following image shows, Technical Finish would miss on the south healer:
+With some testing, I believe it is impossible to hit all eight players with Technical Finish if you are the one being forced to move for the half-arena cleave (without significant effort being made by your other players).
+The length of each tile appears to be eight yalms, meaning that despite what the following image shows, Technical Finish would miss on the south healer:

 ![](https://cdn.discordapp.com/attachments/458951851610734595/890372497990627328/unknown.png)\
 *(Again, I am unsure on the original source of this image)*